 Alucard/Maria (Castlevania: Symphony of the Night-Nocturne of Recollection) It happened in one of the game's endings where Maria wanted to be with Alucard, which is the real and best ending.
 A year later after that ending their story continues in the audio drama called “Castlevania: Nocturne of Recollection”.

 Joshua/Adon (Turok 2: Seeds of Evil-Turok 3: Shadow of Oblivion/Comic Books) It was stated by his sister, Danielle, that Joshua spoke offend of Adon.
 Throughout Turok 3, Adon seeks to save Joshua and it was stated by the character Yvree at the end that "She loves him", to the point where Adon defied the Council of Voices in order to save Joshua.
 When it comes to describing Joshua’s personality, he only appeared in two games.
-Even though both the books and comic books were non-canon (they don't match the events in the games and they were pretty much ignored), they were shown to have feelings for each other.
+Even though both the books and comic books were non-canon (they don't match the events in the games and they were pretty much ignored by the 3rd game), they were shown to have feelings for each other.
 In the comic book

 In the comic book magazine

 Even though he only had a few scenes, he actually had more lines and dialog in Turok 3 instead of just saying, "I am Turok!" in the 2nd game.
 But in both of those games, form what was shown, he's a very tough, noble, intelligent and a peaceful person.
 Adon is described as being a scholar, vizier, sorceress, a warrior and that was seen.